hanez/man2book/README.md

 ## Why man pages as ebook?

-Because I want to read them comfortable on my ebook when traveling.
+Because I want to read them comfortable on my ebook reader when traveling but all man pages in one book.
 Not more... ;)

 ## Helpful libraries and tools

-- https://pandoc.org/ - Haskell and then maybe make use of https://pypi.org/project/pandocfilters/,
+- https://pandoc.org/ - Haskell - Then maybe make use of https://pypi.org/project/pandocfilters/,
   https://pypi.org/project/pypandoc/ or https://pypi.org/project/pandoc/.
   (very mature features for document conversion like direct manpage input and epub output, but I don't know much about pandoc, so I need to discover this.)